 I usually lean towards the more difficult trails.
 But the Great Head Trail shouldn’t be missed.
 It may not have intense inclines or iron-rungs, but trust me, this trail has an incredible coastline.

 The view from the top and along the ocean side was breathtaking.
 If you want to see some of Acadia’s famed coastal cliffs, then this trail’s got you covered.
 I was definitely impressed, and I think you will be too!
-If you have the time during your trip ot Acadia National Park, I’d try hiking the Great Head Trail!
+If you have the time during your trip to Acadia National Park, I’d try hiking the Great Head Trail!